Heavy ion fusion

-The basic concept had been suggested on occasion before 1970, using either electrons or protons.
-Fundamental limits on the beam focusing using electrons and stopping distances of protons led to the concept of using heavy ions, whose higher mass allows them to remain more focussed and stop more rapidly.
 A major meeting in 1976 led to the rapid uptake of the concept through the late 1970s and early 1980s.
 In the late 1970s, heavy ion fusion (HIF) was described as "the conservative approach" to a working fusion reactor.
-Further work culminated in the HYLIFE-II design, prepared at the Lawrence Livermore National Laboratory (LLNL) in the early 1990s.
+In the early 1970s, definitive studies showed that inerital fusion chambers can avoid the damage of chamber materials by high energy neutrons from the deuterium-tritium reaction.